 Description

-EXTERIOR: three-storeys, two-bay narrow front elevation and a wide two-bay side elevation with attached rear range and a former stable block.
-The ground floor of the front elevation has a central recessed double door with six fielded panels and a large fanlight, flanked to each side by a pair of large plate-glass windows with low brick risers, plain pilasters, moulded blind clerestory panels, simple moulded console brackets supporting a dentilled cornice, and a modern cusped-ended facia board.
-The first floor has two, two-light horned sash windows with raised voussoirs, resting on a continuous sill band.
-The second floor is also lit by two identical windows.
-The side elevation has flush two-light horned sash windows with a pair to the ground floor, a single sash with exposed boxes to the first and second floors on the left, and blocked window positions to the right.
-The wall has five moulded circular tie-plates, one to the first floor and two each to the second and ground floor.
-The hipped Welsh slate clad roof is obscured to the front and side elevations by a plain parapet with flat coping stones.
-The roof is continuous with the adjacent property and has a shared chimney stack at the apex of the hip.
+The front elevation is narrow, with two bays, while the side elevation is wider, with two bays and an attached rear range and former stable block.
+The ground floor of the front elevation features a central recessed double door with six fielded panels and a large fanlight.
+Flanking this are a pair of large plate-glass windows with low brick risers, plain pilasters, moulded blind clerestory panels, simple moulded console brackets supporting a dentilled cornice, and a modern cusped-ended fascia board.
+The first and second floors each have two, two-light horned sash windows with raised voussoirs, set on a continuous sill band.
+The side elevation has flush two-light horned sash windows, with two to the ground floor, a single sash with exposed boxes to the first and second floors on the left, and several blocked window positions to the right.
+Five moulded circular tie-plates are visible on the wall, one to the first floor and two each to the second and ground floor.
+The hipped Welsh slate roof is concealed to the front and side by a plain parapet with flat coping stones, merging with the adjacent property and sharing a chimney stack at the hip.

-The two-storey two-bay rear range has a single sash to each floor, a doorway to the right and a gabled Welsh slate roof.
-The attached former stable block has an irregular five-bay north-east elevation; it has a double timber garage door to the left, three two-light sash windows with moulded brick sills and differing segmental brick lintels, and one sash with a flat timber lintel.
-The first floor has a square timber-framed ventilation window, a double taking-in door, a sash window with a flat lintel of terracotta blocks and a blocked window space with a similar lintel.
-The gabled roof is clad in slate with grey ridge tiles and is drained by modern plastic rainwater goods.
-It has a raised brick gable verge with plain coping stones that terminates with stone kneelers.
-A small single-storey lean-to against the eastern gable is built using small bricks.
-The rear elevation of the main range has a sash window to each floor and a brick chimney stack rises against the south elevation of the former stable block.
+The two-storey rear range has a single sash window to each floor, a doorway to the right, and a gabled Welsh slate roof.
+The attached former stable block has an irregular five-bay north-east elevation, featuring a double timber garage door, three two-light sash windows with moulded brick sills and differing segmental brick lintels, and one sash with a flat timber lintel.
+The first floor has a square timber-framed ventilation window, a double taking-in door, a sash window with a flat lintel of terracotta blocks, and a blocked window space with a similar lintel.
+The gabled slate roof is finished with grey ridge tiles and modern plastic rainwater goods.
+It has a raised brick gable verge with plain coping stones and stone kneelers.
+A small single-storey lean-to, built with small bricks, adjoins the eastern gable.
+The rear elevation of the main range has a sash window to each floor, and a brick chimney stack rises against the south elevation of the former stable block.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.